Est. 1980 Intermediate

 Airbus A380

-Avionics and flight management systems leverage Ada's strong typing and safety features.
+Several avionics subsystems, including the braking/steering control unit and flight warning computer, reportedly leverage Ada's strong typing and safety features.

 Military Systems